 We understand many families are facing challenges and weighing difficult decisions regarding their health, safety, and financial situation.
 The Office of Student Financial Services is here to support you.
 We work to remove barriers, not create them.
 Our goal is to help students finish their education here at Jacksonville University and earn a degree.

-In an effort to better serve and assist students and families, the University is making some positive changes for the fall semester.
-First, we are enhancing the flexibility of payment arrangements by expanding the enrollment period for our 6-month payment plan option.
-Originally this enrollment period was limited to May.
-We are extending it through August.
+In an effort to better serve and assist students and families, the University is making some positive changes.
+First, we have enhanced the flexibility of payment arrangements.

 Additionally, our team of financial aid professionals is ready to work directly with any family facing unexpected changes in their financial status, whether that is due to the current economic reality caused by COVID-19 or any other significant, unexpected circumstance.
 In these challenging times, the University has set aside funding to assist students with completing their education, and we invite you to reach out to discuss your financial options.